|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Whether the kids are bugging you for a chocolaty treat and you don't have the time to bake, or you just remembered you volunteered to donate to the bake sale, this no-bake brownie recipe is the perfect solution.
-It is quick, easy, and uses ingredients you probably have on hand in your pantry.
-It's also an ideal summer dessert since you don't have to turn on the oven.
+Whether the kids are bugging you for a chocolaty treat and you don't have the time to bake, or it's just too hot outside to turn on the oven, this no-bake brownie recipe is the perfect solution.
+It is easy and uses ingredients you probably have on hand in your pantry.
 Calling for just sweetened condensed milk, unsweetened chocolate, graham cracker crumbs, and walnuts, these no-bake brownies are simple to put together and sure to satisfy any chocolate craving.